 In order for the Company to significantly grow its sales of golf clubs or golf balls, the Company must either increase its share of the market for golf clubs or golf balls, or the market for golf clubs or golf balls must grow.
 The Company already has a significant share of worldwide sales of golf clubs and golf balls and the golf industry is very competitive.
 As such, gaining incremental market share quickly or at all is difficult.
-Therefore, opportunities for additional market share may be limited given the challenging competitive nature of the golf industry.
-Despite the decline in the worldwide golf market in recent years, the Company believes that the industry is improving and interest in the game is growing.
-However, in the future, the overall dollar volume of worldwide sales of golf clubs or golf balls may not grow or may decline.
+Therefore, opportunities for additional market share may be limited given the challenging competitive nature of the golf industry, and the overall dollar volume of worldwide sales of golf clubs or golf balls may not grow or may decline.